-This client desired an attractive tidy up of their swimming pool area, which had become overrun by weeds, despite the fabric membrane and gravel in situ.
+This client desired an attractive tidy up of their swimming pool area, which had become overrun by weeds, despite the plastic, woven membrane and gravel in situ.

 The garden planting has lots of structure, but little seasonal dynamic.
 It had no herbaceous planting whatsoever, with shrub planting limited to the hedging and a couple of small trees at the far end.